 • Resident in the geographic service area of a participating GUIDE provider

 This makes GUIDE the only respite path in this guide that excludes Medicare Advantage enrollees.
-Roughly half of PA Medicare beneficiaries are now in MA plans.
-To qualify for GUIDE respite, a family may need to switch back to Original Medicare during the next Annual Election Period (October 15 – December 7).
+A large and growing share of PA Medicare beneficiaries are enrolled in MA plans, so to qualify for GUIDE respite a family may need to switch back to Original Medicare during the next Annual Election Period (October 15 through December 7).
 Talk to APPRISE, PA's State Health Insurance Assistance Program, at 1-800-783-7067 before switching; switching back to Original Medicare also requires a careful look at Medigap underwriting (PA does not have year-round guaranteed-issue Medigap rules outside narrow exceptions).

 GUIDE vs LIFE (PACE), they are mutually exclusive

 PA's LIFE Program (Living Independence for the Elderly), PA's brand name for federal PACE under 42 CFR Part 460, provides comprehensive integrated care, including respite via the LIFE day center, but does not offer a participant-directed respite budget.
-A family weighing LIFE vs GUIDE should be told clearly: LIFE includes respite as a service inside the capitated benefit; GUIDE pays a $2,500/year respite voucher; the two are mutually exclusive enrollments.
+A family weighing LIFE vs GUIDE should be told clearly: LIFE includes respite as a service inside the capitated benefit; GUIDE pays up to $2,625/year for respite, for tier-eligible patients; the two are mutually exclusive enrollments.

 Other respite layers (Lifespan Respite, volunteer, kinship)